sfigg/commercialization-public/service/iot/using-device-update-center.md

 1. Create a [Windows Harware Dev Center account](http://aka.ms/ducregister) to access the Device Update Center(DUC).
 You will need:

    - **An Extended Validation (EV) code signing certificate**: Used to validate the update cab file submitted for updates
    - **An Azure Active Directory (AAD) account with administrator rights**: Used to sign legal agreements

+   See [Register for the Hardware Program](https://docs.microsoft.com/windows-hardware/drivers/dashboard/register-for-the-hardware-program) for the detailed instructions on the registration process.

 2. Sign up for [Windows 10 IoT Core Services](http://aka.ms/iotcoreservices)

+3. Login to Hardware Dev Center with the administrator role and specify roles for other users in your organisation.
+You will need:

+    - **Driver Submitter** role to submit OEM Custom packages
+    - **Shipping Label Owner** and **Shipping Label Promoter** roles to flight updates.

+   See [Managing User Roles](https://docs.microsoft.com/windows-hardware/drivers/dashboard/managing-user-roles) for detailed instructions.

 ### Install the tools